The anatomy of accessible forms: Best practices

 In today’s post, we will go through all the ingredients of creating an accessible form that provides the best user experience for all users.
 We will go through each aspect of creating an accessible form, understand why a particular step is important, and how it affects people with disabilities or users in general.

-Use Native HTML
+Use native HTML

 Let’s look at some examples of native form elements: